Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

 The changes will be between the signuppage.js, confirmationpage.js and signinpage.js

-From the signup page, add the following code this will store the email to the local storage
+From the `signup page`, add the following code this will store the email to the local storage
 ```
 // SignupPage.js
 const onsubmit = async (event) => {